Darius Guppy: Early life and education

 Darius Guppy was born June 1964 in London to an Iranian mother and British father.
 Guppy's mother was the author and singer Shusha Guppy (1935–2008).
-His grandfather on his mother's side was the philosopher and theologian Grand Ayatollah Seyyed Mohammed Kazem Assar, who held the chair of philosophy at Tehran University; his maternal cousin is the journalist Hooman Majd.
+His grandfather on his mother's side was the philosopher and theologian Grand Ayatollah Seyyed Mohammed Kazem Assar, who held the chair of philosophy at Tehran University.

 His father was the writer Nicholas Guppy (1925–2012).
 On his father's side, he is a descendant of Lechmere Guppy, the naturalist who discovered the eponymous fish, as well as the inventor Sarah Guppy, Thomas Guppy, the engineer and business partner of Isambard Kingdom Brunel, the explorer Amelia Guppy, Sir Francis Dashwood and the Plantagenet family.

 Guppy was educated at the Lycée Français Charles de Gaulle, Eton College, and Magdalen College, Oxford.
 In his second year, he became a member of the Piers Gaveston Society, as well as the Bullingdon Club.
 He was the best man at Earl Spencer's wedding to model Victoria Lockwood, his first wife; Lord Spencer was his best man in return.
 He was a close friend of Boris Johnson, who later became the Mayor of London and British Prime Minister, as well as of Count Gottfried von Bismarck.